-The HIV infected individuals that were previously exposed to nevirapine (NVP) through PMTCT had obtained the drug at different time points in between 1999 to 2006 whereas the antiretroviral drugs were rolled out in South Africa in 2004.
-The individuals were enrolled for the ART treatment between 2005 and 2006.
-We assessed the correlation of nevirapine resistance prediction in the samples exposed to single dose nevirapine through PMTCT therapy with the time of the drug exposure.

-A single dose nevirapine is highly used for pregnant mother for HIV prevention from mother to child and is recommended by the World Health Organization (WHO, 2008).
-However, a number of research publications have shown that the single dose treatment rapidly develops HIV variants with resistant mutations (Eshleman et al., 2001; Hudelson et al., 2010; Jackson et al., 2000; Palmer et al., 2006).
-The single dose is provided one time to the pregnant women before labor.
-The effect of decreases in those women in PMTCT therapy as the time goes on and thus resistant viral variants decline in them (Eshleman et al., 2001; Kassaye et al., 2007).
-However, studies have shown the persistence of the minor resistant variants (Flys et al., 2005; Flys et al., 2006; Loubser et al., 2006; Palmer et al., 2006; Rowley et al., 2010) and may compromise the subsequent first line therapy that contains the NNRTI drug (Boltz et al., 2011; Ciaranello et al., 2011; Jourdain et al., 2004; Lockman et al., 2007; Moorthy et al., 2011).
-A study by Chi et al (Chi et al., 2007) showed the time correlation (less than six months) before initiation of ART treatment as a risk factor that might produce poor treatment outcome.
-We then assessed the time correlation of exposure with resistance prediction at different prevalence cutoffs.
+The World Health Organization (WHO) recommends the use of a single dose nevirapine for HIV infected pregnant mother for HIV prevention from mother to child (WHO, 2008).
+However, a number of research publications have shown that the single dose NVP treatment rapidly develops HIV variants with NVP resistant mutations (Eshleman et al., 2001; Hudelson et al., 2010; Jackson et al., 2000; Palmer et al., 2006).
+The single dose NVP is provided one time to the pregnant women before labor.
+The effect of NVP decreases in those women in PMTCT therapy as the time goes on and thus NVP resistant viral variants decline in them (Eshleman et al., 2001; Kassaye et al., 2007).
+However, studies have shown the persistence of the minor NVP resistant viral variants (Flys et al., 2005; Flys et al., 2006; Loubser et al., 2006; Palmer et al., 2006; Rowley et al., 2010) and may compromise the subsequent first line therapy that contains the NNRTI drug (Boltz et al., 2011; Ciaranello et al., 2011; Jourdain et al., 2004; Lockman et al., 2007; Moorthy et al., 2011).
+A study by Chi et al (Chi et al., 2007) showed the time correlation (less than six months) before initiation of ART treatment in NVP exposed individuals as a risk factor that might produce poor treatment outcome.
+We then assessed the time correlation of NVP exposure with resistance prediction at different prevalence cutoffs.
+We knew the ART treatment initiation date and the date of PMTCT for the individuals in the study.
+We then calculated the time of sdNVP exposure before ART initiation for the individuals.
 We observed that at 15% and lower prevalence cutoff, the prediction of NVP resistance significantly correlates (p < 0.05) with time since NVP exposure (Table 5.3).
-We observed that the baseline nevirapine resistant prediction in samples from individuals experiencing PMTCT therapy with long time gap (close to two years) were predicted sensitive to the drug while those with time gap of six months or less were predicted resistant to the drug.
-A study by Stringer et al (Stringer et al., 2010b) supported our observation on correlation between time and resistance prediction.
-The authors studied the prevalence of VF after containing first line therapy in the patients experienced with single dose .
-They observed that the time elapse between exposure and initiation of containing ART therapy were correlated.
-The authors observed VF in 47 of 116 (40%) of women with six or less months of time elapse, 25 of 67 (37%) of women with seven to 12 months of time elapse and 42 of 172 (24%) of women with more than 12 months of time elapse between exposure and initiation of containing ART therapy.
-Their observation showed that as the time elapsed increased, the rate of VF in containing ART was declined.
-The authors concluded that risk of VF in recent drug exposed patients was high and suggested that should not be included in the subsequent first line therapy for the drug exposed patients before 12 months of the therapy.
+According to our finding, for median time of 671 days NVP exposure, the samples were predicted NVP sensitive and for median time of 174 days NVP exposure, the samples were predicted NVP resistant.
+Our finding is supported by various earlier studies.
+Coovadia et al (Coovadia et al., 2009) studied the effect of sdNVP exposure to the virologic response to NVP based first line ART and observed that women who received sdNVP 18-36 months prior to NVP based first line ART initiation had likelihood of sustained virologic suppression.
+A study by Stringer et al (Stringer et al., 2010b) added more support to our observation on correlation between time and resistance prediction.
+The authors studied the prevalence of VF after NVP containing first line therapy in the patients experienced with single dose NVP.
+They also observed that the time elapse between NVP exposure and initiation of NVP containing ART therapy were correlated.
+The authors observed VF in 47 of 116 (40%) of women with six or less months of time elapse, 25 of 67 (37%) of women with seven to 12 months of time elapse and 42 of 172 (24%) of women with more than 12 months of time elapse between NVP exposure and initiation of NVP containing ART therapy.
+Their observation showed that as the time elapsed increased, the rate of VF in NVP containing ART was declined.
+The authors concluded that risk of VF in recent drug exposed patients was high and suggested that NVP should not be included in the subsequent first line therapy for the drug exposed patients before 12 months of the therapy.
 The authors’ conclusion was highly consistent with our observation of time elapse and resistant prediction.